 Fact #1: Your Visuals Don’t Drive Performance.

 All the professional graphic design and eye-catching templates do almost nothing to drive your HVAC SEO performance.
-While they certainly add to the user experience (UX), visuals don’t actually draw people to your website.
+While they certainly add to the user experience (UX), visuals don’t draw people to your website.
 To put this in perspective, let’s consult the typical process of how someone finds your website.

 Google Search Process (The Basics)